 In January, 2014, I leased a 2013 Nissan LEAF SL.
 I had never leased a vehicle before, as by and large I believe that it is generally a better deal to purchase and drive a vehicle for 7-10 years.
 But I was intrigued by the concept of an all-electric vehicle.
 While come states such as California, Oregon, Washington, and Georgia had several options for an all-electric vehicle in 2014, sadly Tennessee and most other states had few choices.
 At the time, I could only test drive a Nissan LEAF.
-I could have ordered a Tesla Model S, but I did not have a spare $100,000 lying around and there was no such thing as a certified pre-owned at the time.
+I could have ordered a Tesla Model S, but a new one was out of my price range, and there was no such thing as a certified pre-owned at the time.
 My options were very limited, unless I wanted to go to the hassle of buying in one state and transporting to another.

 After looking over the Nissan LEAF and talking to a friend who had leased one seven months earlier, I decided that perhaps I should lease a LEAF as well.
 I decided on leasing because:

 - I was unsure how I would like being limited to a 75-80 mile range.

 - I was unsure how I would like driving a smaller car (my previous car was a Honda Accord Hybrid and before that an Isuzu Rodeo).

 - I had no idea how long the battery would last.